n0dex/cppjsonlib/README.md

 // convert the json_variant into a string with the default indent of 4 spaces str = json.dump();
-// convert the json_variant into a string with a indent of 2 spaces str = json.dump(2);
+// convert the json_variant into a string with an indent of 2 spaces str = json.dump(2);
 // convert the json_variant into a string with no indent and no new lines str = json.dump(0);